-To register for the upcoming information session, please fill out the form below.
+To register for the upcoming lecture + information session, please fill out the form below.

 Johns Hopkins University respects your privacy.
 By submitting this form, you give your express consent to receive emails, calls and text messages, which may use automated technology, from a representative of Johns Hopkins University.
 Message and data rates may apply.
 We need your consent to contact you, but you can enroll without consenting to our contacting you by calling us at the phone number displayed on this site.